Anastasia-Labs/aiken-design-patterns/README.md

 The requirement for sorting here ensures that there are no duplicates in input and output indices.

-Both indexers can be implemented by providing a custom comparison function for an input UTxO and an output UTxO.
+Both indexers can be implemented by providing a custom validation function for an input UTxO and an output UTxO.